Analytics of Longitudinal System Monitoring Data for Performance Prediction: Data Description

 \section{Data Description}

-Below, we describe the LDMS-gathered system-wide data and control jobs' data used for training ML models.
-The data was gathered on a Cray XC40 system at the National Energy Research Computing Center (NERSC) named Cori.
+We now describe the system-wide data obtained from LDMS, and control jobs' data used for training ML models.
+The data was gathered on Cori, a Cray XC40 system at NERSC.
 Cori features 12,076 compute nodes across 34 groups; of these 9,668 nodes are powered by 68-core Intel Xeon Phi Knights Landing (KNL) processors~\cite{nersc:cori_system}.